-ASK Name of child.....
-You are not carrying-out your responsibility on ...please stop and think about what you should do ...
-Please take this opportunity to make the right choice and do...
-(Combined with visual reminder - where appropriate) Thank you Take-up time SAY Name.....
-You are still not carrying-out your responsibility on.....
-Think about what you should do - you have the chance to make the right choices and ... or you can make the wrong choice which will lead to consequences... which are.....(make sure that the consequence is appropriate and deliverable) Please make the right choice.
-Give visual cue where appropriate Thank you Take-up time DO Name.....
+ASK

+Name of child

+You are not carrying-out your responsibility onplease stop and think about what you should do

+Please take this opportunity to make the right choice and do (Combined with visual reminder - where appropriate)

+Thank you

+Take-up time

+SAY

+Name

+You are still not carrying-out your responsibility on

+Think about what you should do - you have the chance to make the right choices and behave appropriately byThis would be a good thing for you to do because

+or you can make the wrong choice which will lead to consequenceswhich are(make sure that the consequence is appropriate and deliverable)

+Please make the right choice.

+Give visual cue where appropriate

+Thank you Take-up time

+DO DO

+Name

 We have gone through what we expect from you.
-We will help you to make the right choice by guiding you to.....making the right choice will lead to reward...
-Making the wrong choice will lead to consequence...
-Right choice - thank you for making the right choice...? (be mindful that this phrase may make some feel as if they are losing face) Wrong choice - confirm with child that they have decided to make the wrong choice, deliver action as a consequence.....express regret that they have made a wrong choice.
+We will help you to make the right choice by guiding you tomaking the right choice will lead to reward

+Making the wrong choice will lead to consequence

+Right choice - thank you for making the right choice? (be mindful that this phrase may make some feel as if they are losing face)

+Wrong choice - confirm with child that they have decided to make the wrong choice, deliver action as a consequenceexpress regret that they have made a wrong choice.